 Public and worker safety during construction is our number one priority.
-The Project Team has established a rigorous environmental monitoring program to ensure the safety of the site workers and the surrounding Gowanus community during remedial construction activities.
-During construction, we can expect some odors, temporary resuspension of sediment in the waterway, construction noise, and vibrations.
-Environmental monitoring includes air quality, water quality, noise, and vibration monitoring.
-Below the Project Team will post monitoring data recorded during work activities.
+The Gowanus Remediation Team has established a rigorous environmental monitoring program to ensure the safety of the site workers and the surrounding Gowanus community during remedial construction activities.
+During construction, it is normal to expect increased levels of dust, temporary suspension of sediment in the waterway, noise and vibrations.
+Recorded air quality and noise data is published and available by clicking the links below.

 Significant noise during dredging activities is not anticipated.
 During bridge and bulkhead support work, noise monitors will be stationed along the canal to ensure that noise levels during construction comply with local noise ordinances.
 Noise is measured using the decibel scale.
 For example, normal conversation is typically around 60 decibels, and electric saw is around 100 decibels, and amplified rock music is around 120 decibels.

 To view all monitoring data please visit: Environmental Monitoring